sg-crest A Singapore Government Agency Website

 The case will proceed to a hearing.

 The court may postpone the matter to another date for a plead guilty mention.
-The prosecutor will need to write to the Singapore Police Force's Criminal Investigation Department to request the defendant's criminal records (if any) to be forwarded to the court.
+The prosecutor will need to write to the Singapore Police Force's Criminal Investigation Department to request the accused's criminal records (if any) to be forwarded to the court.

-The court will then sentence the defendant.
+The court will then sentence the accused.

 There are 2 possible outcomes: